jpuray/Calories-Prediction-Model/README.md

 lin.fit(X_train, y_train)
 ```

-After fitting our linear regression model with the 2 new features we recieved a a RMSE of 209.33 calories squared and a RMSE of 336.62.
+After fitting our linear regression model with the 2 new features we recieved a a RMSE of **209.33 calories squared** on the training data and a RMSE of ***336.62 calories squared***.
 Reducing the RMSE by double compared to our previous model.

 <iframe src="data_viz/final_model.png" width=800 height=600 frameBorder=0></iframe>